DataDog/datadogpy/README.md

 ## Datadog API

-Find below a working example to submit an Event to your Event Stream:
+Find below a working example for submitting an event to your Event Stream:

 ```python
 from datadog import initialize, api